-1

-37 Agency/Group/Organization BRAND NEW DAY

-Agency/Group/Organization Type Housing

-Services - Housing

-What section of the Plan was addressed by Consultation?
-Housing Need Assessment

-Market Analysis

-How was the Agency/Group/Organization consulted and what

-are the anticipated outcomes of the consultation or areas for

-improved coordination?

-37 Agency/Group/Organization URBAN LEAGUE

-Agency/Group/Organization Type Housing

-Services - Housing

-Services-Children

-Services-Education

-Services-Employment

-What section of the Plan was addressed by Consultation?
-Housing Need Assessment

-Market Analysis

-How was the Agency/Group/Organization consulted and what

-are the anticipated outcomes of the consultation or areas for

-improved coordination?

-38 Agency/Group/Organization Plainfield Community

-Development Corporation

-Agency/Group/Organization Type Housing

-Services - Housing

-What section of the Plan was addressed by Consultation?
-Housing Need Assessment

-- Market Analysis

-How was the Agency/Group/Organization consulted and what

-are the anticipated outcomes of the consultation or areas for

-improved coordination?

-39 Agency/Group/Organization Greater Plainfield Habitat

-for Humanity

-Agency/Group/Organization Type Housing

-5 // Services - Housing

-What section of the Plan was addressed by Consultation?
-Housing Need Assessment

-The second of the state and addressed by consultation.
-Market Analysis

-11.31.11.01.7.11.7.010
+36 Agency/Group/Organization BRAND NEW DAY Agency/Group/Organization Type Housing Services - Housing What section of the Plan was addressed by Consultation?
+Housing Need Assessment Market Analysis How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+37 Agency/Group/Organization URBAN LEAGUE Agency/Group/Organization Type Housing Services - Housing Services-Children Services-Education Services-Employment What section of the Plan was addressed by Consultation?
+Housing Need Assessment Market Analysis How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+38 Agency/Group/Organization Plainfield Community Development Corporation Agency/Group/Organization Type Housing Services - Housing What section of the Plan was addressed by Consultation?
+Housing Need Assessment Market Analysis How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+39 Agency/Group/Organization Greater Plainfield Habitat for Humanity Agency/Group/Organization Type Housing Services - Housing What section of the Plan was addressed by Consultation?
+Housing Need Assessment Market Analysis